sunstat/SketchTensor/README.md

 ## Objective
 - Minimize the communication cost by reducing the access to the original large tensor into a single pass
-- Enable a stream of input stored in a distributed setting
+- Enable a stream of input data stored in a distributed setting

 ## Prerequisite

 We implemented our algorithms in python3.
-Please first install the dependentend packages by running the following commands in the terminal.
+Please first install the dependency packages by running the following commands in the terminal.
 '''
 pip install numpy
 pip install matplotlib